yl-msft/GalaxyExplorer/README.md

 The GE_POIMaker tool references the Orbitron font, but will use a default font if Orbitron is not installed on the development system.

+# TransformSource
+Every scene that is spawned need to be at the same place as the previous one.
+In order to keep consecutive scenes in same position, rotation, scale, we use TransformSource and TransformHanlde.
+There is only one TransformSource in CoreSystems with an ID.
+Every scene needs to have a TransformHandle with the matching id of TransformSource.
+TransformSource position, rotation and scale are synched with the transform in TransformHandle.
+In this way, all scenes, have the same transform values.

+# SceneTransition
+Every scene needs to have a SceneTransition component on the top entity of the scene.
+All other gameobjects need to live under this entity.

+This is necessary for the transitions from an old scene to the new one.
+This component is aware of the size of the scene as it has a reference to a collider named EntireSceneCollider and its aware of the focus collider of this scene.
+The focus collider is useful in the transition from one scene into the other.
+It also has a reference to SceneObject which is the entity that its transform is updated during transitions.
+This is the child of the SceneTransition object and needs to have an identity transform.
+All gameobjects of the scene need to be under this or they wont be moved along during transition.
+Its important to set the IsSinglePlanet bool property to true if the scene is a single planet.
+This is also used during transition to a new scene.

 # TransitionManager

 Each view (galaxy, solar system, each planet, and the sun) is a scene in Unity.